 When you close an account, your credit history will shorten and your credit score may drop.
 As long as your card doesn’t come with an annual fee, consider keeping it open.
 If you do use it, pay off the balance in full whenever possible.

 7. Keep hard inquiries to a minimum.

 If you need to take out a loan, you can often check your rate with different lenders for free.
 This generally results in a soft credit check or a soft credit pull, where the lender gets access to a limited version of your credit report.
 These don’t harm your credit score.

 But once you’re ready to apply for a loan, the lender may require a hard credit check or a hard credit pull.
 In this case, the lender gets full access to your credit report.
 Since each hard inquiry can cause your credit score to drop, it’s a good idea to wait until you’re truly ready to apply with a lender.

 If you’re shopping for an auto loan or a mortgage specifically, you can check your rate via hard inquiry with multiple lenders and not be penalized, as long as you do all your rate shopping within a 30-day period.
 In this case, all the separate inquiries will be treated as a single inquiry on your credit report.

 Just like more money means more options, a good credit score means more opportunities.
-While earning a good credit score can seem complicated and confusing at first, it is absolutely possible to do it yourself.
+While obtaining a good credit score can seem complicated and confusing at first, with patience, persistence, and dedication, it is possible to do it yourself.

 Even better, the things you do to set yourself up for a healthy credit score will also set you up for a healthy financial life.
 By paying your bills on time, maintaining low balances on your credit cards, and keeping an eye on your credit score, you’ll be well on your way to a brighter financial future.